Apm5/tensorflow_2.0_example/README.md

 Reimplement convolution layer

-use unofficial evaluation and loss function
+Use unofficial evaluation and loss function

 use unofficial train function